 Halloween Traditions such as lighting fires on the land the night of Oct 31st and driving the cattle between the two fires to cleanse them of evil spirits were common during this period.
 Others threw the tea leaves from the teapot out to the fairies in order to please them.
 And of course, many blessed the house with holy water to protect it from angry spirits coming through on the 1st of November (The Day of the Dead) when the veil is at its thinnest.

 Irish Tradition of Lighting Fires on Halloween Photo Credit: The Wild Geese

 During this enchanting trip, we will share Irish customs, traditions, culture, haunted castles, abbeys, and mansions!
-How about challenging the energies of ancient ruins, tunnels, and lands with our Celtic Medium?
+How about challenging the energies of ancient ruins, tunnels, and lands with our native tour guide.
 Come with us, Secret Ireland Tours and Haunted Journeys, to mysterious Ireland and experience the Irish spirits for yourself.

 This now-famous historical museum was back when a place with much resistance, death, and agony.
 During the 1916 rising, 16 of the leaders were executed by the British forces.
 There are many historical documents housed in the jail as well.
 You might even catch a glimpse of a ghost or two.

 Dating back to the 13th century on the site of a Viking settlement, the Dublin Castle served for centuries as the headquarters of the British administration in Ireland.
 Apparently the castle is said to be absolutely packed with visitors of the supernatural variety, so well worth a visit for those who love ghost hunting.